It's The Last Mercury Retrograde Of The Year (Phew)

 AdvertisementADVERTISEMENT

-This time, Mercury will be back-gliding in the sign Sagittarius from November 25 to December 15 (the same day as the full moon in Gemini…eek!).
+This time, Mercury will be back-gliding in the sign Sagittarius from 25th November to 15th December (the same day as the full moon in Gemini…eek!).
 Travel, correspondences, gossip and news might be inaccurate and cause delays, so plan accordingly.
 Yes, it’s fair to blame Mercury retrograde for mishaps, issues and drama that occurs; after all, we all need a scapegoat for our clumsiness and for when we put our foot in our mouth.
-The story we’ll be dealing with during the retrograde began November 7.
-When the backspin ends, we’ll experience the post-retrograde era, known as retroshade, from December 15 to January 2.
+The story we’ll be dealing with during the retrograde began on 7th November.
+When the backspin ends, we’ll experience the post-retrograde era, known as retroshade, from 15th December to 2nd January.
 The weirdest things happen in those weeks: There will be many plot twists along the journey.

 Mercury retrograde in Sagittarius will expose truths and spill the hot tea.
 The unapologetic placement of Mercury is a straight shooter that goes right for the jugular with its bow and arrow.
 When provoked, Mercury in Sagittarius fights to win and finds the act amusing.
 It needs to make a point and is relentless in doing so.
 Mercury in Sagittarius becomes more reactive, defiant and arrogant when retrograde.
 Mercury doesn't play by the rules in Sagittarius so we should expect matters to intensify when the planet is marching backward.
 However, we do have the choice to fight or flee.
 The latter option seems to be the most beneficial and wise because then we can move on without carrying the burden with us.